-Each student will complete 30 semester hours of course work within the Master of Liberal Arts program with a minimum grade-point average of 3.0 required for graduation.
+Each student seeking a degree will complete at least 30 semester hours of course work within the Master of Liberal Arts and Sciences program, with a minimum grade-point average of 3.0 required for graduation.
 At least 24 of these credits must be taken at UNC Asheville.
-Courses offered through the Asheville Graduate Center may be taken as program electives with the prior approval of the Graduate Council.
+Courses offered through the Asheville Graduate Center or at other accredited universities may be taken as program electives with the prior approval of the Graduate Council.

-- I. Required courses for the degree-30 hours including: MLA 500, 540, 670, 680; 3 hours from ENG 520 or MLA 520; 3 hours from CCS 560 or MLA 560.
-In addition, students must select 12 hours from 500-600 level program electives.
-Students may complete these elective courses in a single focus area.
-MLA 500 must be taken during the first fall semester after admission to the program. - II.
-Other degree requirements-Students will develop a capstone project in MLA 670, and complete, present and defend the work in MLA 680.
-Oral and computer competency will also be demonstrated in MLA 670 and 680.
+- I. Required courses for the degree-30 hours including: MLAS 500, 540, 3 hours from ENG 520 or MLAS 520, 3 hours from CCS 560 or MLAS 560, 12 hours from 500-600 level program electives, and 6 additional hours completed in one of the capstone options listed below.
+MLAS 500 must be taken during the first fall semester after admission to the program. - II.
+Other degree requirements-Students will choose one of three capstone options as the final requirement for the degree: a) completion of 6 credit hours in MLAS 681; b) completion of 6 credit hours in MLAS 690; or c) completion of a non-credit bearing MLAS Portfolio and 6 additional hours of 500-600 level program electives.
+Oral competency will be demonstrated through a formal presentation at the MLAS Program Forum